-In this study, to enhance the thermal conductivity in radial direction, molybdenum metal microplate was dispersed in a $UO_2$ fuel pellet.
-Micrometer-sized thin Mo plates were aligned horizontally in a $UO_2$ pellet to have enhanced thermal conductivity with heat transfer paths in radial direction.
+In this study, to enhance the thermal conductivity in radial direction, molybdenum metal plate-shaped particles were dispersed in a UO2 fuel pellet.
+Micrometer-sized thin Mo plates, as we called it Mo microplates, were aligned horizontally in a UO2 pellet to have enhanced thermal conductivity with heat transfer paths in radial direction.
 Moreover, the compatibility in the fuel fabrication process can be enhanced, due to the simple pellet fabrication method.
 The thermal properties of the pellets were characterized with the microstructures of the fuel composite.